Dworcowa Street: Tenement at 84

-Louis Bollmann, founder in 1898 of a brick factory, was the first owner of the tenement then located at Bahnhoffstraße 57 until the 1910s.
+Louis Bollmann, founder in 1898 of a brick factory, was the first owner of the tenement then located at Bahnhofstraße 57 until the 1910s.

 The facade is well balanced, with two balconies on each side, with balustrades and wrought iron details.
 A very large balcony stands in the middle of the elevation, topped by a full row of balusters on the roof.
 The gate frame is ornamented with columns and a pediment where stands a large sculpture of a sitting crowned lion, holding a coat of arms with shields.